|Sela Sar, Director of Graduate Studies|

 I. The Department of Advertising offers a graduate program on campus leading to the Master of Science degree.
 This program is designed to prepare graduates for an advanced degree in advertising research or industry careers in research and strategy.
 The preparatory nature of the curriculum combines the theoretical foundations, methodological tools, and practical applications.
 The Department of Advertising at the University of Illinois is the oldest such program in the country.
 We are grounded in the principles of our founder and "father of advertising education" Charles H. Sandage, that students must understand the theory of advertising as well as the practice.
 His goal was to enable students to become leaders and problem solvers.
 We honor that vision by maintaining a cohesive curriculum that provides foundational courses, but also allows for flexibility of interest through electives both within and outside the college.

-The MS SBC degree program is designed for current working professionals with at least two years full-time experience in their field.
-It is designed to be completed in 15 months.
-The curriculum prepares students to be strategic leaders in an ever-changing global medial environment; be analytic and integrative thinkers; be effective brand communicators and managers; respond agilely to new technologies, emerging media, new demographics, and market trends; be team-oriented in their approach to management and communications; and be prepared to continue to learn as the media environment evolves.
+The MS SBC degree program is designed for working professionals.
+The proposed online program is designed to be completed in 15 months.
+The curriculum will prepare students to be strategic leaders in an ever-changing global medial environment; be analytic and integrative thinkers; be effective brand communicators and managers; respond agilely to new technologies, emerging media, new demographics, and market trends; be team-oriented in their approach to management and communications; and be prepared to continue to learn as the media environment evolves.

 II.
-Admission to the MS in Strategic Brand Communication program requires a minimum of two years of full-time work experience.
-All applicants are expected to have a minimum grade point average of at least 3.0 (A = 4.0) for the last two years of undergraduate study and a 3.0 for any previous graduate work completed.
-A course in statistics or calculus from an accredited institution is a prerequisite.
-Applicants whose native language is not English must submit a minimum Test of English as a Foreign Language (TOFEL) score of 102 (iBT), 253 (CBT), or 610 (PBT) or minimum International English Language Testing System (IELTS) exam scores of 6.5 overall and 6.0 in all subsections.
-Admission will be based upon an evaluation of each applicant's work experience, GPA, English aptitude, and letters of recommendation.
+Admission to the MS in Strategic Brand Communication program, applicants are expected to have a minimum grade point average of at least 3.0 (A = 4.0) for the last two years of undergraduate study and a 3.0 for any previous graduate work completed.
+All applicants whose native language is not English must submit a minimum Test of English as a Foreign Language (TOFEL) score of 102 (iBT), 253 (CBT), or 610 (PBT) or minimum International English Language Testing System (IELTS) exam scores of 6.5 overall and 6.0 in all subsections.
+Prerequisite: course in Statistics or Calculus from an accredited institution.
+The admissions criteria will be based upon an evaluation of each applicant's academic and professional experience, GPA, English aptitude, and letters of recommendation.

 Faculty Research Interests